nenuadrian/project-omega/README.md

 Lightweight Model-View-Controller (MVC) framework for PHP that aims to provide a simple and efficient solution for building web applications.
 It emphasizes simplicity, flexibility, and performance, making it ideal for small to medium-sized projects.

+# Server

+Custom PHP.

+# Client

+Choices between Angular in `client` directory and HTML in PHP, using `server/src/views/`.

 # Install
 ```
 git clone https://github.com/nenuadrian/project-omega.git